nextdesusu/rsschool-cv/README.md

-#My solution to codejam-cv task
+#My solution to rsschool-cv-html task